UniMath/agda-unimath/src/metric-spaces/decomposition-metric-spaces-elements-at-bounded-distance-metric-spaces.lagda.md

       ( equivalence-relation-bounded-dist-Metric-Space A)
 ```

-### The metric subspaces of elements at bounded distance in a metric space
+### The family of metric subspaces of elements at bounded distance

 ```agda
 module _